raspberrypilearning/getting-started-guide-microbit/en/step_3.md

 ## The MakeCode editor

-In this step you will take a tour of the MakeCode editor, and create your first program for the micro:bit.
+In this step, you will take a tour of the MakeCode editor and create your first program for the micro:bit.

-### Opening MakeCode
+### Open MakeCode

 --- task ---